fireflyming/online-movie-ticket-booking/README.md

 >  'book <show> <seat> - book a show seat

 You can more than one telnet client at the same time.

+Try input commands and check the output.
+Have fun!

 # TODO List
 1. Solve the issue which blocks generate unit test coverage report